gypsydave5/gypsydave5.github.io/posts/why.md

 [^4]: Not wanting to get too philosophical about this, but it's interesting how quickly we can get to some vary rarified ideas when we talk about computers - questions like "what _is_ a number?" don't come up very often in everyday conversation.
 This should be a hint to us that we're either doing something very clever and difficult, or something completely pointless.

 [^5]: This is _not_ how it works in real computers - I'm sorry to mislead you.
-If you're _really_ interested in this stuff - and I mean really interested, as I think I'm pretty interested but even I find this a bit a bit tedious - you should read some articles on [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
+If you're _really_ interested in this stuff - and I mean really interested, as I think I'm pretty interested but even I find this a bit tedious - you should read some articles on [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
 The reason you use two's complement rather than another way of encoding numbers is to permit the performance of binary arithmetic on the bits in identical ways whether the number is positive or negative.
 But as I'm not covering that here then I'm happy to gloss over it and push on with the more useful stuff.

 [^6]: There is no _necessity_ behind having eight bits in a byte, and in fact a lot of early computer systems used six or seven bits as their _byte size_.
 But eight is standard these days.
+To avoid confusion an eight bit byte is often referred to as an 'octet'.
+This can also _increase_ confusion so I'm not going to do that here.

 [^7]: Hard... but not impossible.
 Ancient Greek was written in ALL CAPITALS WITHTHESPACESREMOVED.
 And you think it's hardReadingThingsInCamelCase...